timlockridge/timlockridgedotcom/cv.md

 #### REFEREED JOURNAL ARTICLES

-- "Introduction to Alex Borowitz's 'Le Processus D'ecriture'" *The Journal of Undergraduate Multimedia Projects* 8.2 (March 2019).
+- "Instructor's Reflection for Alex Borowitz's 'Le Processus D'ecriture'" *The Journal of Undergraduate Multimedia Projects* 8.2 (March 2019).
 - "The _Kairos_ Preservation Project."
 With Enrique Paz & Cynthia Johnson. *Computers and Composition* 46 (December 2017): 72-86
 - “Rhetorical Situations, Research Writing, and Genre: Cross-Institutional Collaboration on Curriculum Design.”
 Written with Diana George, John Trimbur, Anne C. Wheeler, Kat Gonso, Amy Patterson, and Dan Lawson.
 Journal of College Writing 10 (2010): 1–42.
 - “Icons and Genre: The Affordances of Livejournal.com.”
 Written with Jennifer Cover.
 Reconstruction: Studies in Contemporary Culture 9.3 (2009).